Table of Contents

 Common Questions About The Password App

 - Can I share passwords with family or team members?
-Yes, via shared groups, although this feature is more limited compared to dedicated team password managers.
+This isn’t positioned as a team/family management tool, so sharing is limited compared to dedicated vault platforms.